The one and the many

 The task of faithfully reproducing the fleeting appearance of things had been taken over in the meantime by photography and cinema.

-After the naturalistic and expressionistic phase in which the painter pursued the changing appearances of the world in one landscape after another, he now appears intent on finding an abstract landscape born out of the relationship between the changing appearances of external reality and the demand for synthesis and greater duration expressed by the world within.
+After the naturalistic and expressionistic phase in which the painter pursued the changing appearances of the world in one landscape after another, he now appears intent on finding an abstract landscape born out of the relationship between the changing appearances of external reality and the demand for synthesis and greater duration invoked by the world within.

 I was struck by the vastness of nature and I tried to express expansion, tranquillity, unity”.
 (Mondrian)